 Design stratification and plots based on fuels, fire behaviour, and objectives, not just timber layouts

-Apply intermediate fire behaviour knowledge to treatment design, burn timing, and ignition strategy
+Apply intermediate fire behaviour knowledge to treatment design

 Build monitoring directly into prescriptions so outcomes can be evaluated, defended, and adapted over time